packit/packit.dev/content/packit-as-a-service.md

 Using Packit Service is very straightforward: add one config file to your repository ([see .packit.yaml format](https://github.com/packit-service/packit/blob/master/docs/configuration.md)), followed by an RPM spec file and you're good to go.
-Besides the service, packit is also as a tool ([see packit README.md](https://github.com/packit-service/packit/blob/master/README.md)), so you can always try things locally on your own.
+Besides the service, packit is also a tool ([see packit README.md](https://github.com/packit-service/packit/blob/master/README.md)), so you can always try things locally on your own.